 - Proteins: The list of protein identifications, filtered by the protein filters (in the Summary page) and the "Show" filter (in the Protein view above the protein table), will be saved to proteins.csv in Comma Separated Values (CSV) format. - Supporting peptides: A list of supporting peptides of each protein identification, filtered by the peptide filters and protein filters (in the Summary page) and the "Show" filter (in the Protein view above the protein table), will be exported to protein-peptides.csv.
-This usually contains more entries than the Peptide table as a peptide can be identified in several proteins and hence can be reported multiple times in this file. - DB search peptide-spectrum matches: The selected peptide-spectrum matches (PSM), filtered by the peptide filters in the Summary page, will be exported to DB search psm.csv.
+This usually contains more entries than the Peptide table as a peptide can be identified in several proteins and hence can be reported multiple times in this file. - DB search peptides: A list of peptides from all fractions involved in the database search, filtered by the peptide filters, will be exported to peptide.csv.
+The features that belong to the same peptide within the same fraction are grouped together to calculate peptide areas in the corresponding fractions. - DB search peptide-spectrum matches: The selected peptide-spectrum matches (PSM), filtered by the peptide filters in the Summary page, will be exported to DB search psm.csv.
 Peptides differentiated with only I/L isoform are represented by separate entries.
-As a result, the number of entries in this file might be bigger than the number of PSMs mentioned in the Summary page. - De novo only peptides: A list of good de novo sequences that do not have good or any database matches will be saved to de novo only peptides.csv. - Proteins fasta: A list of protein identifications will be saved to proteins.fasta. - Peptides mzidentml (version 1.0.0): A list of peptide-spectrum matches will be saved to peptides_1_0_0.mzid in mzIdentML format version 1.0.0. - Peptides mzidentml (version 1.1.0): A list of peptide-spectrum matches will be saved to peptides_1_1_0.mzid in mzIdentML format version 1.1.0. - Peptides pepxml: A list of peptide-spectrum matches, filtered by the peptide filters in the Summary page, will be saved to peptides.pep.xml in pepXML format.
+As a result, the number of entries in this file might be bigger than the number of PSMs mentioned in the Summary page. - De novo only peptides: A list of good de novo sequences that do not have good or any database matches will be saved to de novo only peptides.csv. - Proteins fasta: A list of protein identifications will be saved to proteins. fasta. - Peptides mzidentml (version 1.0.0): A list of peptide-spectrum matches will be saved to peptides_1_0_0.mzid in mzIdentML format version 1.0.0. - Peptides mzidentml (version 1.1.0): A list of peptide-spectrum matches will be saved to peptides_1_1_0.mzid in mzIdentML format version 1.1.0. - Peptides pepxml: A list of peptide-spectrum matches, filtered by the peptide filters in the Summary page, will be saved to peptides.pep.xml in pepXML format.
 The number of the "spectrum_query" elements will be the same as the number of PSMs mentioned in the Summary page.
-And the number of the "search_hit" elements will be the same as the number of PSMs counted from peptide table (summing up #Spec column). - De novo only peptides pepxml: A list of good de novo sequences with no good database matches or no matches at all will be saved in de novo only peptides.xml in pepXML format.
+And the number of the "search_hit" elements will be the same as the number of PSMs counted from peptide table (summing up #Spec column). - All peptide features: Identified peptide features for each fraction will be saved to peptide features??.csv file in CSV format, where "??" is replaced by the corresponding fraction id. - De novo only peptides pepxml: A list of good de novo sequences with no good database matches or no matches at all will be saved in de novo only peptides.xml in pepXML format. - De novo only spectra mgf: The collection of de novo only spectra (tandem scans with good de novo sequences but no good database matches or no database matches at all) will be saved in de novo only spectra.mgf in MGF format.
+This MGF file can be loaded in another PEAKS project or other search engines for further analysis.